MySecret Blowfish Encryption Utility

 Introduction

-I wrote the first version after I'd been travelling and needed a simple utility I could keep on a floppy that would enable me to create and receive encrypted emails from Internet cafes and friends' PCs.
+I wrote the first version after I'd been travelling and needed a simple utility I could keep on a floppy (yes, that long ago!) that would enable me to create and receive encrypted emails from Internet cafes and friends' PCs.
 You can also use it in batch files to carry out automated encryption of backup files.

 thanks for a great program !!i've been testing some programs (using either rijndael or blowfish) and i ended up using MYSECRET.. why?because..